Environmental law and practice in Australia: overview

 In prescribed circumstances, to the state with the written approval of the Minister for the Environment.

-Each state and territory's legislation deals with the issue of lender liability differently.
+Each state and territory deals with the issue of lender liability differently.
 As a general principle, lenders who simply hold a security interest over land, without possession, are not liable for any contamination of that land.

 In Western Australia, a mortgagee is an owner for the purposes of the CS Act if it is in possession of all or part of the site (CS Act).
 This may result in a mortgagee in possession having liability under the CS Act.

-In Western Australia, a mortgagee can avoid liability under the CS Act by not taking possession of land.
+A mortgagee can generally avoid liability by not taking possession of land.
 Lenders will often try to minimise potential future liability by conducting detailed due diligence of the borrower and the project prior to lending funds.
 They will also impose detailed obligations on the borrower in relation to compliance with environmental laws and reporting and managing of environmental incidents.

 Depending on the circumstances, an individual may have a common law cause of action, or a claim for breach of contract, available to them if they have been affected by pollution.
 An individual may be able to bring an action in negligence or nuisance for damage caused by the movement of contamination onto their land.